E-file with ExpressTruckTax and receive your stamped Schedule 1 in minutesGET YOUR SCHEDULE 1

 With the app, you can receive a push notification once the IRS accepts your return, have your tax amount automatically calculated, and access a saved copy of your stamped Schedule 1 anytime.Download Now

 IRS form 2290 is used to pay Heavy Highway Vehicle Use Tax (HVUT).
-IRS form 2290 payment is set up to help provide funding to federal states to repair the roads damaged due to running of Heavy highway vehicles.
-Extensive running of Heavy highway vehicles weighing more than 55,000 pounds can cause repairson the road.
+IRS Form 2290 is designed to help provide funding to federal states to repair the roads damaged due to heavy highway vehicle use.
+Extensive running of heavy highway vehicles weighing more than 55,000 pounds can cause major destruction to roads.

-Thus the IRS form 2290 payment helps pay for maintenance and repair as well as a variety of other programs to keep the roads to function properly.
+The taxes collected by IRS Form 2290 helps pay for maintenance and repair as well as a variety of other programs to keep the roads well maintained.

-Schedule 1 of Heavy Highway Vehicles Form 2290 is also supported by Online Tax E-Filing through an authorized efile software providers.
-Federal tax e-file providers offer relevant form 2290 instructions and support form 2290 online filing.
-Heavy vehicles 2290 form should be filed for each month a taxable vehicle is first used on public highways.
-The current taxation period for heavy highway vehicles begins July of each year through June 30 of the next year.
+Schedule 1 of Heavy Highway Vehicles Form 2290 can be e-filed through an authorized e-file software provider, like ExpressTruckTax.
+Federal tax e-file providers offer relevant Form 2290 instructions that make the e-file process quick and easy. form 2290 should be filed for each month a taxable vehicle is first used on public highways. the current taxation period for heavy highway vehicles begins july of each year and ends on june 30 the following year.

-The Heavy Vehicle Use Tax or HVUT, as it is popularly called the is the fee IRS wants you to pay annually on heavy vehicles operating on public highways at registered gross weights equal to or exceeding 55,000 pounds.
+The Heavy Vehicle Use Tax or HVUT, is the fee IRS requires you to pay annually on heavy vehicles operating on public highways with registered gross weights equal to or exceeding 55,000 pounds.